abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 >**Important:** \
-> In the above definitions we are defining the input as row vector such as $\langle d$ and output as column vector such as $|c\rangle$.
+> In the above definitions we are defining an input as row vector such as $\langle d|$ and output as a column vector such as $|c\rangle$.
 This is only for the purpose of computing the unitary matices.
 But usually when we apply unitary operation to a column vector it gives another column vector as an output.

-The swap operation the joint system of two qbits $(X_1,X_2)$ is defined as follows.
+The swap operation the joint system of two qubits $(X_1,X_2)$ will be defined as follows.

 $$
 \begin{equation}\tag{Ex-13}